Four-engined jet aircraft: Current status

 The use of four engines was invigorated in 2005 when Airbus introduced the A380, currently the world's largest airliner.
 It was designed for routes with ultra-high demand, typically seating 575 passengers in two full-length decks.
 However, as of 2018, Airbus has only fulfilled a quarter of its initial projected figure of 1,200 sales over two decades.
-This can be attributed to a modern trend towards point-to-point travel using smaller but highly efficient twinjets such as the Airbus A350 and Boeing 787, as opposed to a spoke-hub model which favours massive aircraft such as the A380.
+This can be attributed to a modern trend towards point-to-point travel using smaller but highly efficient twinjets such as the Airbus A350 and Boeing 787, as opposed to a spoke–hub model which favours massive aircraft such as the A380.
 The largest operator of the A380, Emirates, profits from its fleet because its primary hub is situated at Dubai International Airport, where many long-haul routes have their stopovers.
 This makes it easier for Emirates to fill the seats of its A380s.
-Emirates is the largest operator of the A380.
 After Emirates reduced its last order in February 2019, Airbus announced that A380 production would end in 2021.

 As engine power continued to grow and capacity demands decreased, twinjet aircraft such as the Boeing 787 Dreamliner and Airbus A350 XWB ate into the markets that traditionally demanded four engines.